 Pastry like yufra from Turkey is throughout the Middle East, Greece, and North Africa.
 It has different names and thicknesses depending on where it’s from, but it’s used in the same way – to encase or layer fillings, sweet and savoury.
 Because yufra is slightly thicker than phyllo, it doesn’t rip so easily and the recipe I used only called for one sheet per sigara.

 This is that recipe.
 They came to a pretty good end.
-I got rolls that looked like the ones on the package (not a great picture but you have enough to go looking for the product).
-These are baked not deep fried as many recipes suggest.
+I got rolls that looked like the ones on the package.
+These are baked, not deep fried as many recipes suggest.
 Deep frying is something I don’t do well, though I always appreciate it when I find someone who does.

 Baked Sigara Börek with Meat Filling

 - 1/2 c. cracked, pitted green olives – chopped

 - 1 tsp. ground Aleppo pepper

 - 2 tsp. pomegranate molasses (more if you like the sweet-sour taste)

 - salt & pepper